BoneZhou/FDMEC/README.md

 # The falls dataset can be found in the following dataport：
  * FallAllD: An Open Dataset of Human Falls and Activities of Daily Living for Classical and Deep Learning Applications, IEEE Dataport, https://ieee-dataport.org/open-access/fallalld-comprehensive-dataset-human-falls-and-activities-daily-living/
- * SisFall: A Fall and Movement Dataset, Sensors Dataport, https:/www.ncbi.nlm.nih.gov/pmc/articles/PMC5298771/
+ * SisFall: A Fall and Movement Dataset, Sensors, https:/www.ncbi.nlm.nih.gov/pmc/articles/PMC5298771/